 The cord blood and perinatal stem cell banking sector is undergoing immense change and convergence worldwide.
 It is a period of unprecedented challenge but also of opportunity, as business models and novel revenue streams develop.
 Phacilitate Cell & Gene Therapy World is the only event to showcase the global cord blood and perinatal stem cell field whilst also placing it in its broader strategic context as a critically important component of future cell, gene and immunotherapy business and production models.

-Our 2-day dedicated conference track provides both strategic insight on cutting edge banking business models and financing opportunities as well as scientific/technical updates on the very latest clinical applications and cell expansion approaches.
-It is shared between Phacilitate Cell & Gene Therapy World and World Stem Cell Summit agendas, ensuring a unique audience made up of both industry and academic stakeholders as well as investors, big pharma, regulators and of course, the world’s leading cell and tissue banks themselves
+Our 2-day dedicated conference track provided both strategic insight on cutting edge banking business models and financing opportunities as well as scientific/technical updates on the very latest clinical applications and cell expansion approaches.
+It was shared between Phacilitate Cell & Gene Therapy World and World Stem Cell Summit agendas, ensuring a unique audience made up of both industry and academic stakeholders as well as investors, big pharma, regulators and of course, the world’s leading cell and tissue banks themselves

-Endorsed by organisations ranging from the Cord Blood Association to BioInformant, Phacilitate Cord Blood & Perinatal Stem Cells is THE must-attend event for all who are invested in realizing the massive potential of this burgeoning sector.
+Endorsed by organisations ranging from the Cord Blood Association to BioInformant, Phacilitate Cord Blood & Perinatal Stem Cells was THE must-attend event for all who are invested in realizing the massive potential of this burgeoning sector.